sashagusev/TWAS/index.md

 ---

 ## Computing your own expression weights

-The script for pre-computing expression weights assumes that your data is in a standard PLINK format file (ped/map, not binary), which contains only the desired SNPs in the cis-locus, and expression set as the phenotype.
+The script for computing expression weights yourself works **one gene at a time**, taking as input a standard PLINK format file (ped/map, not binary) which contains only the desired SNPs in the cis-locus of the gene (or any other desired SNPs) and expression of the gene set as the phenotype (6th field of the ped file).

 The script is executed as follows: